-In parallel with the Emily Wilding Davison Building, and to help offset the loss of car parking spaces created by it, the university delivered the expansion of Car Park 14 (into what we see today) via a full planning application (Ref: RU.15/0368, granted on 13 May 2015).
-By expanding Car Park 14 from circa 50 car park spaces to 172, it was possible to retain car parking numbers across the campus.
+In parallel with the Emily Wilding Davison Building, and to help offset the loss of car parking spaces created by it, the university delivered the expansion of car park 14 (into what we see today) following a full planning application (Ref: RU.15/0368, granted on 13 May 2015).
+By expanding car park 14 from circa 50 car park spaces to 172, it was possible to retain car parking numbers across the campus.

-The further expansion of Car Park 14, in the form of a multi-storey car park, is proposed to add resilience to the overall parking provision across the campus.
-Early designs suggest that the project could deliver an increase of 324 spaces.
-This is offset by a similar reduction in the number of spaces against a future (target) Estate Plan provision by virtue of the Handa Noh Theatre relocation, the Eastern Gateway Building and the reduction in size of the multi-storey car park at Piggery Gate.
-Unless re-provided, this would result in a loss of c325 spaces.
-The balance of current parking spaces will therefore be retained if the decked parking is delivered.
+Plans to further expand car park 14, in the form of a multi-storey car park, were proposed in autumn 2019.
+At that time, the intention was to add further resilience to the overall parking provision across the campus.
+Early designs suggested that the scheme could deliver an increase of 324 spaces, enough to offset the reduction in the number of spaces which would be generated by the development of the Eastern Gateway Building and a reduction in size of the multi-storey car park at Piggery Gate.

 The global Covid-19 pandemic and the impact this had on teaching and learning programmes, combined with emerging proposals and ultimately permission to develop the Rusham Park student village, shaped a series of decisions taken by the university.
 These included halting the Eastern Gateway Building project and reassessing parking demand across the campus in the knowledge that the Rusham Park decked car park would be available for university use (confirmed during 2020).

 With the halting of the Eastern Gateway Building, the university was not facing a significant reduction in car parking numbers in the northern part of the campus.
 The decision was taken to halt the multi-storey car park 14 scheme.
 While detailed plans were prepared, the proposals were not submitted to the council for consideration.